hi2rahulgupta/demogit/README.md

-This repo holds the files used in the CI/CD Pipeline demo that runs is documented in
+This repo holds the files used in the CI/CD Pipeline demo that is documented in

 http://tesch.in/?page_id=346